Matt Bentley (footballer)

-Matthew Bentley (born 23 May 1998) is an English professional footballer who plays as a forward for Richmond Kickers in USL League One.
-Bentley played college soccer for Missouri State University.
+Matthew Bentley (born 23 May 1998) is an English professional footballer who plays as a forward for USL League One club Chattanooga Red Wolves.

 Career

 Amateur and college

 Born in Greater London, Bentley went to Trinity Catholic High School, Woodford Green near Woodford Green during his teenage years.
+In 2016, Bentley headed to the United States, through the U.S Sports Scholarships organization, which helps English footballers attend an American post-secondary institution to earn a degree and play college soccer.

-Upon graduation, Bentley would move to the United States to play college soccer for the West Virginia Wesleyan Bobcats for his freshman through junior seasons.
+Bentley would move to the United States to play college soccer for the West Virginia Wesleyan Bobcats for his freshman through junior seasons.
 In his time at West Virginia Wesleyan, Bentley made 54 appearances, scoring 25 goals.

 Ahead of his senior season, Bentley transferred from West Virginia Wesleyan to Missouri State University.
 During the 2019 NCAA Division I men's soccer season, Bentley helped Missouri State achieve a program-best 18–1–1 record, including their first ever top-10 ranking from United Soccer Coaches.
 Bentley finished with 15 goals in 20 appearances for the Bears.
 His performance earned him a First-Team All-American honor from United Soccer Coaches, for being one of the top college soccer players in the United States.
 Bentley became the first footballer from Missouri State University to earn the honor.